dasch-swiss/dsp-api/docs/src/paradox/01-introduction/what-is-knora.md

 # What Is Knora?

-Knora (Knowledge Organization, Representation, and Annotation) is a software framework for storing, sharing, and working with humanities data.
+Knora (Knowledge Organization, Representation, and Annotation) is a a server application for storing, sharing, and working with humanities data.

 Knora is based on the idea that the continuous availability and